Ryan Jeffers Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Orioles' 4.20 team ERA ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.